Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Companies

-Returns all companies with active promotions associated to the publisher identified by the API token and the number of active offers for each company.
-ONLY those companies that have choose at least one of its promotions to be published using the Publisher identified in the request will be returned
+Returns all companies with active promotions and the number of active offers for each company.
+ONLY companies that have promotions published will be returned

 + URL: [ENV]/publisher/{version}/companies/
 + Type: GET